Sewer and Pipe Services

 - Off-grade pipe – existing pipes are constructed of substandard or outdated material that may have deteriorated or corroded.

-Traditional Repair Method
+Traditional Sewer Repair Method

 Sewer line repairs are typically performed using the “open cut” or “trench” method to gain access to the area surrounding the damaged portion of the pipe.
 A backhoe may be used to open and refill the work area.

-Trenchless Repair Methods
+No Dig Trenchless Sewer Repair Methods

 Trenchless repair methods cause less damage than traditional sewer line repair techniques.
 Thanks to Roto-Rooter, sewer line repair or replacement doesn’t have to mean ruined parking lots, sidewalks and open trenches that put your business in a holding pattern and prevent or inhibit customer access to your facility.